 Ordinance of text, which exists in the Code of Ordinances.
-It is intended that the text in the Code of Ordinances denoted by the asterisks and do not set forth in this Ordinance shall remain unchanged from the language existing prior to adoption of this Ordinance.
+It is intended that the text in are authorized to do all things necessary and expedient to carry out the intent and purpose of this Ordinance.

 Amendments made to the Ordinance on second reading are highlighted.